gcrumpton-spartaglobal/testing-theaudiodb-with-jmeter/README.md

 This repo contains a mini-project to test TheAudioDB API (https://www.theaudiodb.com) to practice using JMeter.

 ## Docker Setup
+Ensure that the repo is your current working directory, and then:
 1. Create the volume:
    ```
    docker volume create jmeter-results-volume